Skip to contents

 ATM Matched population wt_atm()

-Entropy Entropy-balanced population wt_entropy()
+Entropy Entropy-tilted population wt_entropy()

 ATO and ATM weights are bounded by construction, making them a good alternative when ATE weights are highly variable.